mar-be/master-thesis-code/README.md

 ```

 ## Evaluation
-The evaluation data for all visualizations in the thesis is included in the repository.
+The evaluation data for all visualizations used in the thesis is included in the repository.
-To create the visualizations run the following two scripts:
+To create the visualizations, run the following two scripts:
 ```
 python read_rb_files.py
 python read_eval_files_circ.py
 ```
-The generation and visualization of new data works as follows.
+The generation and visualization of new data work as follows.
 ### RB for Aggregation
 Randomized benchmarking of the QPUs with the aggregated quantum circuits: [randomized_benchmarking.py](randomized_benchmarking.py) \
 Evaluation of the randomized benchmarking results and their visualization: [read_rb_files.py](read_rb_files.py)